Britain starts setting up 'first internet watchdog' - RFI

 London (AFP)

-The British government said Wednesday it planned to allow its broadcast regulator to police the internet and issue "substantial fines" when social media giants fail to remove online harms.
+The British government said Wednesday it plans to allow its broadcast regulator to police the internet and issue substantial fines when social media giants fail to remove "online harm".

-Media minister Nicky Morgan told parliament she was "minded to appoint" the Office of Communications (Ofcom) in charge of user-generated content oversight.
+Media minister Nicky Morgan told parliament she was "minded to" give the Office of Communications (Ofcom) the powers to oversee online user-generated content.

 But she said the expanded agency -- dubbed the "first internet watchdog" by UK media -- would lack the power to take down offensive posts or block platforms that violate "their duty of care".